In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

 If you suffer with migraines, aching muscles or trouble sleeping, supplementing with magnesium could help.
 I’ve had a number of clients find it helpful for each of those problems.
 From your diet, you can find magnesium in dark green veg, nuts, seeds, figs, avocados, bananas, raspberries, beans, chick peas, and oily fish.

-One of the best types of exercise you can do is strength training.
+One of the best types of exercise you can do, at any stage of life, is strength training.

 As we get older, we lose muscle, and that rate of loss increases after menopause.

 By lifting weights regularly you can dramatically slow that loss down, potentially adding years to your life as you reduce your risk of falls and fractures later on.

 You gain strength, tone up, and protect your bone density too.
 Muscles that are lifting weights pull on bones and cause them to also get stronger, reducing risk of osteoporosis.
 Find out more about protecting your bones here:

 Another benefit that makes many women (including me) very happy, is this:

 The more muscle you have, the more calories you burn – you can eat and drink (a little bit) more without gaining weight.